 - Battery: The Nv 55Lb Motor Requires One (1) 12V Lead-Acid Deep Cycle Or Lithium Deep Cycle Battery (Battery Not Included), 50Ah Recommended.
 The Motor Also Includes A 50Amp Circuit Breaker Which Is Recommended At All Times To Protect From Battery Voltage Surges.
 Max Amp Draw: 52A

-- MOTOR CONTROL PANEL – Equipped with a battery meter, dry operation and overload indicators, and weed escape function control button; 8 speed operation, including 5 forward speeds and 3 reverse speeds
+- CONTROL PANEL – Have peace of mind while out on the water, the motor is equipped with a battery meter, dry operation and overload indicators, and weed escape function control button

 Choosing the Right Electric Motor for Your Inflatable Boat